What are delusions?

 Read about 'first aid' for psychosis in this Mental Health First Aid fact sheet.

-In the longer term, family and friends may become involved in supporting someone who has delusions.
+In the longer term, family and friends may become involved in supporting someone who has psychosis.
 SANE Australia has more information.